kkester/spring-events-kata/README.md

 ### Scenarios

 #### Create Catalog
-When a catalog is created, implement logic that will assign random products to the new catalog asynchronously
+When a catalog is created, implement logic that will assign all existing products to the new catalog asynchronously

 #### Create Product
-When a product is created, trigger an event that will establish inventory for the new product
+When a product is created, trigger an event that will establish inventory for the new product.

 #### Get Catalog with Products
 Retrieve a catalog and then retrieve the products and convert them to records asynchronously.

+#### Get Products on Sale
+Iterate through all products and select ones that should be sold at a discount.
+The solution should be implemented so that it conforms to [OCP](https://www.digitalocean.com/community/conceptual-articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design#open-closed-principle).
+Currently, there is only an `InventoryChecker` that will decide if a product should be put on sale, but the solution should support adding any number of additional checkers with little to no changes to existing code.
+All of the checker logic should be executed concurrently.
+If any one checker determines that the product should be put on sale, then that product should be included in the results.

 ### Prerequisites